Impartial Predictive Modeling and the Use of Proxy Variables: Introduction

+A clear objection to this assumption is that it is often not observed in the data, but this is precisely the point.
+To be explicit, consider a circumstance in which $Y$ is an observed quantity realized by an agent in a ``free'' (non-coerced) way, e.g. credit history.
+To play devil's advocate in this case, a most fundamental question for FADM is: if models are intended to describe the world, and the fairness assumption is often inaccurate, why compromise predictive accuracy for fairness' sake?
+Instead of addressing this philosophically, we specify models in which fairness is the accurate statistical description of the world.
+Our fairness assumption is specified as an ``ought'' statement, as it embodies this often unrealized ideal.

-For the remainder of the paper, we will use the term ``impartial'' to describe the statistical goal.
+Impartial estimates are fair because the covariate groups are chosen to be normatively relevant and are assumed to be provided externally.
+As such, the statistical task is disjoint from the normative task of identifying covariate groups.
+This project uses the term ``impartial'' to describe the statistical goal.
 This is done in order to separate our task from normative complications.
 That being said, the different covariate groups have normative significance and need to be differentiated.
-Therefore, when referring to covariate groups and during the background discussion of Section \ref{sec:background} we use the normative language of fairness.

-The first conjecture for impartial estimates can be described as ``impartiality as indifference."
-That is, estimates are impartial if changing the value of the sensitive covariate does not change the estimate.
-We overload the notation $\hat Y$ to be both the estimated credit risk as well as a function that outputs the credit risk given covariates; namely: $\hat Y = \hat Y(\x,\s,\w)$. \begin{defn}[Indifference] An estimate $\hat Y(\x,\s,\w)$ is indifferent to $\s$ if, given two groups of $\s$, $s_+$ and $s_-$,